C-Chads/tinygl/README.md

 * Implemented new functions and some of GL 1.1's prototypes including polygon stipple.

+* Triangles can now be lit and textured at the same time!

+* Removed unused functions which bloat binary size and lengthen compile times.

 * Fixed a myriad of bugs and... weirdnesses